 When someone enters Northern Nevada Medical Center, the first person they encounter is often a hospital volunteer.
-The volunteers have the best opportunity to set the example of excellent customer service when they do the following:
+The volunteers have the best opportunity to set the example of excellent service we are required to provide to those we meet in the hospital.
+Great customer service skills are required for all volunteers and the following are expected;

-- Always be cheerful and friendly. - Always greet visitors and patients pleasantly and ask, "How may I help you?" - Always acknowledge patients and visitors to the facility if you are otherwise occupied with another patient/visitor by saying, "I will be right with you." - When answering the telephone, always state the area where you are, your name, and that you are a volunteer.
+- Always be cheerful and friendly. - Always greet visitors and patients pleasantly and ask, "How may I help you?" - If you are busy pleasantly acknowledge people by saying, "I will be right with you." - When answering the telephone, always state the area where you are, your name, and that you are a volunteer.
 If the other phone line is ringing, please ask the caller if you can place him/her on hold so that you can answer the other line. - Always get questions answered.
 If you do not know the answer, please take the time to find out or find someone who can answer the question. - When you see a visitor who looks lost or confused, please ask if you can assist them. - Escort visitors to their destination.
 Please say, "Let me take you there," instead of just pointing the way.
 (This reduces visitors' stress and makes them feel valued).